History of Shiraz: Islamic period

-The city became a provincial capital in 693, after the Arabs conquered Istakhr, the nearby Sassanian capital.
+The city became a provincial capital in 693, after the Arabs conquered Istakhr, the nearby Sasanian capital.
 As Istakhr fell into decline, Shiraz grew in importance under the Arabs and several local dynasties.
-The Buwayhid dynasty (945 — 1055) made it their capital, building mosques, palaces, a library and an extended city wall.
+The Buyid dynasty (945 — 1055) made it their capital, building mosques, palaces, a library and an extended city wall.

 The city was spared destruction by the invading Mongols when its local ruler offered tributes and submission to Genghis Khan.
 Shiraz was again spared by Tamerlane when in 1382 the local monarch, Shah Shoja agreed to submit to the invader.
 In the 13th century, Shiraz became a leading center of the arts and letters, thanks to the encouragement of its ruler and the presence of many Persian scholars and artists.
 For this reason the city was named by classical geographers Dar al-Elm, the House of Knowledge.
-Among the important Iranian poets, mystics and philosophers born in Shiraz were the poets Sa'di and Hafiz the mystic Roozbehan and the philosopher Mulla Sadra.
+Among the important Iranian poets, mystics and philosophers born in Shiraz were the poets Saadi Shirazi and Hafez the mystic Roozbehan and the philosopher Mulla Sadra.

 As early as the 11th century, several hundred thousand people inhabited Shiraz.
 In the 14th century Shiraz had sixty thousand inhabitants.
 During the 16th century it had a population of 200,000 people, which by the mid-18th century had decreased to only 50,000.

 In 1504 Shiraz was captured by the forces of Ismail I, the founder of the Safavid dynasty.
-Throughout the Safavid empire (1501–1722) Shiraz remained a provincial capital and Emam Qoli Khan, the governor of Fars under Shah Abbas I, constructed many palaces and ornate buildings in the same style as those built in the same period in Isfahan, the capital of the Empire.
+During the Safavid era (1501–1722) Shiraz remained a provincial capital and Imam Quli Khan, the governor of Fars under Shah Abbas I, constructed many palaces and ornate buildings in the same style as those built in the same period in Isfahan, the capital of the Empire.
 After the fall of the Safavids, Shiraz suffered a period of decline, worsened by the raids of the Afghans and the rebellion of its governor against Nader Shah; the latter sent troops to suppress the revolt.
 The city was besieged for many months and eventually sacked.
 At the time of Nader Shah's murder in 1747 most of the historical buildings of the city were damaged or ruined, and its population fell to 50,000, a quarter of that of the 16th century.